binh1298/slide-event-loop/slides.md

 <div grid="~ cols-2 gap-4">
 <div>

-**Stack** is a linear data structure that items can only be added or removed in 2 ways:
+**Stack** is an "array" of items can only be added or removed in 2 ways:

 - push: Add to the top
 - pop: Remove from the top